terraform-google-modules/terraform-example-foundation/1-org/README.md

 | gcp_scc_admin | Product Updates and Security | Org Admins |
 | gcp_security_reviewer | Security and Technical | Org Admins |

 **Note:** This module creates and applies [Tags](https://cloud.google.com/resource-manager/docs/tags/tags-overview) to common and bootstrap folders.
-These tags created are also applied to environment folders of step [2-environments](../2-environments/README.md).
-Users can create their own tags by editing [tags.tf](envs/shared/tags.tf#L25) `local.tags` map and following the commented template.
-Here is a list of tags applied to resources:
+These tags are also applied to environment folders of step [2-environments](../2-environments/README.md).
+You can create your own tags by editing [tags.tf](envs/shared/tags.tf#L25) `local.tags` map and following the commented template.
+The following table lists details about tags applied to resources:

 | Resource | Type | Step | Tag Key | Tag Value |
 |----------|------|------|---------|-----------|